Gravitational waves from supermassive right-handed neutrinos produced at preheating: I ntroduction

 To study this process in a concrete setup, we consider the class of $\alpha-$attractor inflationary models \cite{Kallosh:2013lkr, Kallosh:2013hoa, Kallosh:2013yoa, Kallosh:2013pby, Kallosh:2013maa, Galante:2014ifa}.
 These models allow a wide range of post-inflationary dynamics depending on the steepness of the potential near its minimum, which directly influences the inflaton's oscillatory behavior after inflation.
 In particular, the effective equation of state (EoS) during the reheating phase, denoted by $\omega_{\rm re}$, can significantly affect both the efficiency of RHN production and the resulting GW spectrum.
 The value of $\omega_{\rm re}$ determines how rapidly the inflaton energy density redshifts, thereby influencing the onset and efficiency of thermalization.
-By approximating the reheating phase with a constant $\omega_{\rm re}$, one can derive semi-analytic relations between the duration of reheating and the scalar spectral index $n_s$, connecting post-inflationary physics to CMB observables \cite{Martin:2010kz, Adshead:2010mc, Mielczarek:2010ag, Dai:2014jja, Martin:2014nya, Drewes:2017fmn, Drewes:2022nhu}.
+By approximating the reheating phase with a constant $\omega_{\rm re}$, one can derive semi-analytic relations between the duration of reheating and the scalar spectral index $n_s$, connecting post-inflationary physics to Cosmic Microwave Background (CMB) observables \cite{Martin:2010kz, Adshead:2010mc, Mielczarek:2010ag, Dai:2014jja, Martin:2014nya, Drewes:2017fmn, Drewes:2022nhu}.
 Of particular interest are scenarios with $\omega_{\rm re}\geq 1/3$, where the inflaton energy density redshifts faster than radiation.
 As we will show, such scenarios are not only a theoretical outcome within steep $\alpha-$attractor potentials but are also favored by current cosmological constraints on $n_s$.
 In this work, we explore the possibility of probing the presence of such supermassive RHNs through their imprints on the stochastic GW spectrum.
 This provides an indirect yet promising avenue to test scenarios where the inflaton preferentially couples to heavy states beyond the SM, even in the absence of a direct thermal connection to the visible sector.

 The rest of the article is organized as follows.
 In section \ref{sec:preheating}, we will briefly discuss the preheating production of super-massive RHNs.
 In section \ref{sec:obs}, we will discuss the impact of the faster red-shifting of inflaton field and connection of the CMB observables.
 We discuss the production of matter-antimatter asymmetry through non-thermal leptogenesis in section \ref{sec:YBL}.
 The GW spectrum produced from the super-massive RHNs will be discussed in section \ref{sec:GWspec} and we have concluded our results in section \ref{sec:cnlsn}.